-Part 4
+Part Part A 4

 Gen eral provisions 4

-1. Definitions .4
+1. Definitions 4

-2. Prescribed form and manner and date of delivery .
-6
+2. Prescribed form and manner and date of delivery 6

-3. Office of clerk of tax board and registrar of tax court .
-6
+3. Office of clerk of tax board and registrar of tax court 6

-4. Extension of time periods .
-6
+4. Extension of time periods 7

-5. Index and pagination of documents .7
+5. Index and pagination of documents 7

-Part Part B 8
+Part B 8

-Rea Reasons for assessment, objection, appeal and test cases8
+Reas sons for assessment, objection, appeal and test cases 8

 6. Reasons for assessment

-7. Objection against assessment .
-8
+7. Objection against assessment 9

 8. Request for substantiating documents after objection lodged 10

 9. Decision on objection 10

-10. Appeal against assessment 10
+10. Appeal against assessment 11

-11. Appeal to tax board or tax court 11
+11. Appeal to tax board or tax court 12

 12. Test cases 12

-Part C 14
+Part 14

-Alte rnative dispute resolution 14
+Alter native dispute resolution 14

-13. Notice of alternative dispute resolution 14
+13. Notice of alternative dispute resolution

-14. Reservation of rights 14
+14. Reservation of rights

-15. Period of alternative dispute resolution 15
+15. Period of alternative dispute resolution

-16. Appointment of facilitator 15
+16. Appointment of facilitator

-17. Conduct of facilitator 16
+17. Conduct of facilitator

-18. Conflict of interest of facilitator 16
+18. Conflict of interest of facilitator 17

 19. Determination and termination of proceedings by facilitator 17

-20. Proceedings before facilitator 17
+20. Proceedings before facilitator 18

-21. Recommendation by facilitator 18
+21. Recommendation by facilitator 19

-22. Confidentiality of proceedings 18
+22. Confidentiality of proceedings 19

-23. Resolution of dispute by agreement 19
+23. Resolution of dispute by agreement 20

-24. Resolution of dispute by settlement 20
+24. Resolution of dispute by settlement 21

 25. Termination of proceedings 21

-Part D 2 21
+Part 22

-Proc cedures of tax board 21
+edures of tax board 22

-26. Set down of appeal before tax board 21
+26. Set down of appeal before tax board

-27. Subpoenas and dossier to tax board 22
+27. Subpoenas and dossier to tax board

-28. Procedures in tax board 23
+28. Procedures in tax board

-29. Referral of appeal from tax board to tax court 23
+29. Referral of appeal from tax board to tax court

-30. Reasons for non-appearance at tax board hearing 24
+30. Reasons for non-appearance at tax board hearing 25

-Part E 25
+Part E

-Proc cedures of tax court 25
+edures of tax court 25

-31. Statement of grounds of assessment and opposing appeal 25
+31. Statement of grounds of assessment and opposing appeal

-32. Statement of grounds of appeal 25
+32. Statement of grounds of appeal

-33. Reply to statement of grounds of opposing appeal 26
+33. Reply to statement of grounds of opposing appeal 27

-34. Issues in appeal 26

-35. Amendments of statements 26